BenWeisz/Fizika/NOTES.md

 - [ ] Simulation / engine class
 - [ x ] move materials into separate folder
 - [ ] Add line cube object
-- [ ] Add folder for models used by all sims
+- [ x ] Add folder for models used by all sims
-- [ ] Print register keys like in libigl during input init
+- [ x ] Print registered keys like in libigl during input init
 - [ ] Possibly add engine that you can register entities to and have it automatically apply uniforms and call draw / update
 - [ ] Figure out a better way to do the glfw / glad imports
-- [ ] Add Static Light global light
+- [ x ] Add Static Light global light
+- [ ] Fix issue with having to place \n at end of obj file
+- [ ] Migrate to assimp for model loading
+- [ ] Add a define function for resource paths
+- [ ] Implement Transform class